 Every summer, Stanford Economics hosts a series of workshop sessions in economic theory and mathematical economics.
 This program is known as Stanford Institute for Theoretical Economics (SITE).

-Each SITE session combines leading senior researchers in the topic area with economists newer to the field who would clearly benefit from attending.
-We make a special effort to identify those economists and offer additional assistance for them to attend.
+Each SITE session combines leading senior researchers in the topic area with economists newer to the field who would benefit from attending.
+We make a special effort to identify those economists and offer additional assistance to attend.
 With oversight from the SITE Director, Avner Greif, sessions are organized in a decentralized fashion by small groups of economists and other SITE associates, along with selected senior collaborators from outside Stanford.